How to buy Polynovo (PNV) shares

 Polynovo share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Polynovo's is 1.2245.
-This would suggest that Polynovo's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Polynovo's is 1.5196.
+This would suggest that Polynovo's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Polynovo Limited develops medical devices in the United States, Australia, New Zealand, the United Kingdom, Ireland, Singapore, and internationally.
 The company offers NovoSorb Biodegradable Temporising Matrix, which is used in a fully debrided clean surgical wound to physiologically close the wound.
 It is also developing Syntrel hernia devices for hernia repair; NovoSorb Dermal Beta Cell Implant to host pancreatic islets in the skin; and NovoSorb drug elution depots.
 The company was formerly known as Calzada Limited and changed its name to Polynovo Limited in November 2014.
 Polynovo Limited was incorporated in 1998 and is headquartered in Port Melbourne, Australia.